konstin/github-wikidata-bot/README.md

 ## Setup and usage

+The bot needs python 3.6.
 It is recommended to install dependecies using pipenv (`pipenv install`), though you can also use pip (`pip install -r requirements.txt`).

 [Generate a personal access token on GitHub][github-token].
 Create a config.json file with that token and your wikidata username: